 For perspective, 3800 miles puts all of North America, the west coasts of Europe and North Africa, and northern South America within an easy commute of New York.
 Anchorage is within an hour’s flight from all of Canada and the United States, Siberia, Japan, and Korea.
 The United States, Canada, all of Europe, and most of Siberia is within an hour’s commute from Greenland.
 This is an immense easy commute range.

-At Mach 5 easy day trip distance expands to an incredible 11,400 miles, greater than half the Earth’s circumference.
-This means that any point on the Earth may be reached within 3 hours at this speed, opening up the entire planet to day trips.
+At Mach 5 easy day trip distance expands to an incredible 11,400 miles, almost half the Earth’s circumference.
+This means that any point on the Earth may be reached within a bit more than 3 hours at this speed, opening up the entire planet to day trips.
 By extension super-commuters may live anywhere on the planet and commute to anywhere else on the Earth every day.
 This may be the ultimate in mass mobility, but there is a way with near-future technology to go even faster: spaceflight.

 The ultimate in personal Transportation

 Hypersonic travel, beyond Mach 5, is possible but very difficult within the atmosphere due to the tremendous heat generated by atmospheric friction.
 It’s much easier to attain such speeds outside the atmosphere in outer space, which permits much greater speeds anyway.
 Suborbital flight is sometimes suggested as a cheaper form of spaceflight, but achieving suborbital flight requires most of the change in velocity and complex engineering orbital flight does, so any suborbital flights in the future will likely be using vehicles also capable of orbital flight.
 It is for this reason that SpaceX is considering using its Starship for point-to-point Earth transportation in addition to the originally intended Earth-to-orbit and interplanetary use.